univalence/spark-tools/site/src/main/tut/spark-test/index.md

 Spark-Test is a library to help developers test their Spark applications.

-Our goal is to provide tools which help you to test your code fastly and easily, indicating precisely why something bad occured with your spark collections.
+Our goal is to provide you with tools that can help you test your code fast and in a easy way, precisely pointing out why something bad occurred with your Spark collections.

-You just have to extend SparkTest to have all those tools !
+You just have to extend SparkTest to have all those tools!